 *Update: Amazon is currently sold out of the very low-priced reconditioned ice cream makers, but it’s worth keeping an eye on their site as these kind of deals come and go frequently.
 To those who got machines—happy churning!

-There’s lots of options to consider when buying an ice cream maker, and there’s certainly one that’ll fit within any budget.
-I’ve had several readers inquiring about ice cream makers and although there’s extensive information in my book, The Perfect Scoop, here’s additional information about the various kinds that are available to help you out:
+There are a few options to consider when buying an ice cream maker, but rest assured that there’s certainly one that’ll fit within any budget.
+I’ve had several readers inquiring about ice cream makers and although there’s extensive information in my book, The Perfect Scoop, here’s additional information about the various kinds that are available, to help you make your decision.

-I’ve been using the Cuisinart ICE-50BC with excellent results for the past few years and could not live without it at this point.
+I’ve been using the Cuisinart ICE-50BC with excellent results for the past few years and could not live without it.
 Not only is the machine very efficient, the price is extraordinary for a self-refrigerating machine.
-Although if you are a novice, and only make ice cream on rare occasions, it does fall into the ‘investment’ category.
+Although if you are a novice, and only make ice cream on rare occasions, it does fall into the “investment” category.

 I do recommend if you buy this machine to purchase a separate plastic churning arm.
 Mine lasted several years but eventually snapped and it’s nice to have a spare on hand.

 UPDATE: Cuisinart has released a newer model of this machine, the ICE-100, which boasts a sleeker design and gets good reviews, too.

 A lower-priced option is a machine such as the Cuisinart ICE-21.
-This machine is a excellent value, and you’ll need to pre-freeze the canister for 24 hours—no cheating!, before you plan to freeze your ice cream or sorbet.
+This machine is a excellent value.
+The only drawback is that you’ll need to pre-freeze the canister for 24 hours—no cheating!, before you plan to freeze your ice cream or sorbet.
 These machines make great ice cream and are extremely affordable.

-If you have a KitchenAid mixer, their wildly-popular KitchenAid Ice Cream Maker Attachment works really well.
-I had the opportunity to use one during my visit to the KitchenAid factory, and was really impressed with the care and precision of the attachment.
+If you have a KitchenAid mixer, their wildly-popular KitchenAid Ice Cream Maker Attachment works very well.
+I had the opportunity to use one during my visit to the KitchenAid factory, and was really impressed with the care and precision of this attachment.

 You can also find more of my recommendations for machines and ice cream making equipment at Let’s Make Ice Cream!